Bauddhik-Geeks/Bauddhik-Geeks.github.io/README.md

 ## 👨‍💻 How to contribute 👨‍💻

+- Fork this repo and clone into your local system ✔️

 - Add yourself as a contributors of ```Baudheek Geeks``` on the website in contributors section ✔️

 - Find the below code on website ✔️